Docker images

 You can now run any of the command line converter provided by dcmqi by passing the name of the converter as shown below:

-here.
+The Dockerfile for qiicr/dcmqi is available in the main repository of dcmqi here.
 It does not rely on any proprietary or non-open-source components.

 Shared directory between Docker container and host

-converter and to access files that converters create, an extra step is required to specify which directories will be used for file exchange using the -v
+Docker containers cannot directly access the filesystem of the host.
+In order to pass files as arguments to the dcmqi converter and to access files that converters create, an extra step is required to specify which directories will be used for file exchange using the -v argument:

-location.
-The files that will be read or written by the converter run from the docker container should be referred to via the CONTAINER_DIR
+The argument above will make the HOST_DIR path available within the container at CONTAINER_DIR location.
+The files that will be read or written by the converter run from the docker container should be referred to via the CONTAINER_DIR path.

 Usage example

-(also see dcmqi
+(also see dcmqi introduction tutorial!)

-Assuming the docker image is installed, create an empty directory docker_test
+Assuming the docker image is installed, create an empty directory docker_test.

-Put the following test files from dcmqi source code repository into the docker_test
+Put the following test files from dcmqi source code repository into the docker_test directory:

-Run the itkimage2paramap
+Run the itkimage2paramap converter

-The output DICOM object will be saved as docker_output_paramap.dcm
+The output DICOM object will be saved as docker_output_paramap.dcm in the docker_test directory.

 Last updated